Connor Maloney's two goals, Mikey Minutillo's first goal since 2012 help Penn State to 2-0-0 start to the season

 Coach Warming by the Numbers:

 In 2013, Warming's charges relied on stout defense, timely scoring and guile to capture its fifth Big Ten regular-season title in outright fashion.
-Ultimately, the Nittany Lions would have to win two games to reach the NCAA Sweet 16 including a 1-0 upset of No. 10 UC Santa Barbara at Harder Stadium falling two steps short of the College Cup.
+Ultimately, the Nittany Lions won NCAA Tournament games against St. Francis Brooklyn and 10th-seeded UC Santa Barbara to reach the Sweet 16.
 The Lions finished with a 13-6-2 record and a 5-1-0 mark in Big Ten play.

 Following a pair of strong seasons to begin his career at PSU, Warming's 2012 squad accumulated a 3-1-2 conference record to capture the team's first Big Ten regular season championship in seven years.
 The Nittany Lions held opponents to just over one goal-per-game during the season, as they went unbeaten in their final four regular season conference contests.